 Like ch’arki, the preparation and consumption of chuños continues to the present day.
 Travellers to Peru, Bolivia, and Chile can find chuño in a variety of traditional dishes, including the beef soups chairo and jakonta and the spicy chicken stew sajta de pollo, while flour made from chuño is frequently used for baking or thickening soups.

 There is still a slight prejudice against the use of chuños in modern-day cuisine, especially among those who harbour colonial attitudes towards the region’s indigenous cultures and write chuños off as a poor man’s ingredient.
 But the chuño has found its way into modern Andean gastronomy and is slowly becoming a household name among foodies who visit the region.

-Packs of chuños (and chuño flour) can be ordered online or found in certain specialist grocery stores, so if you’d like to try your hand at some traditional Andean dishes, you will find a list of recipes below:
+Packs of chuños and chuño flour can be ordered online or found in certain specialist grocery stores.
+So if you’d like to try your hand at some traditional Andean dishes, here’s a list of recipes for your perusal:

 - Carapulcra, a Peruvian chuño, peanut, and pork stew often served with rice.

 - Chairo, a beef soup commonly eaten in La Paz, Bolivia, and often seasoned with a few spoonfuls of llajwa chilli sauce.

 - Jakonta, a Bolivian beef soup that also contains chalona, or lamb ch’arki.
 (Only available in Spanish)

 - Revuelto de chuño, a scrambled egg dish that uses either the black or white variety of chuño.